- Taxes must be filed each year on or around April 15

 - Plan to spend at least 30 minutes preparing your tax return with GLACIER.

-- You must print, sign and mail your tax return.
-Refunds are processed within 4-5 months.
+- You must print, sign and mail your tax return to the IRS.

-Have you been in the U.S. for 5 years or more?
+- in the U.S. less than 5 calendar years

 United Way of Denton County offers free tax services by volunteer tax accountants